Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 Name your project, add a description and decide if you need an additional level of security.
 If you decide to apply the added layer of encryption, be certain to note to your password, because Dedoose cannot help you recover it if forgotten.
 NOTE: Most users do not need this exceptional added level of encryption. *Once you have created your new Project, the next time you log in Dedoose will load that project instead of the Demo project.
 If you create additional Projects, you will go to whichever Project you accessed most recently.

-NOTE: Periodic system maintenance can wipe the memory the system has about the most recent project you were working on and this will cause you to be taken to your first project (often your demo project) rather than the last one you were working with.
+NOTE: System maintenance can wipe the memory the system has about the most recent project you were working on and this will cause you to be taken to your first project (often your demo project) rather than the last one you were working with.
 If that happens, click on the Projects button after logging in and locate the project you wish to access.
 Click on the Load button next to the Project’s name to get to that Project’s Home Dashboard.

 Buttons at the bottom of the Project menu also allow you to rename, copy, or delete Projects as needed.